-Technical note: Configure accepts many other flags besides --prefix.
+Technical note.
+Configure accepts many other flags besides --prefix.
 See Configure --help for a complete list.
 In particular, there are sets of flags related to GNU MP (--with-gmp) and GNU readline library (--with-readline).
-Note that autodetection of GMP is disabled by default, you probably want to enable it.

 Decide whether you agree with what Configure printed on your screen, in particular the architecture, compiler and optimization flags.
 Look for messages prepended by ###, which report genuine problems.
 If anything should have been found and was not, consider that Configure failed and follow the instructions in the next section.
 Look especially for the gmp, readline and X11 libraries, and the perl and gunzip (or zcat) binaries.